 a.
 Freedom of Association and the Right to Collective Bargaining

 The law provides for the right of workers to form or join independent unions and to bargain collectively.
-The law does not provide for the right to strike, although the constitution provides for the freedom of peaceful assembly and association.
-Additionally, the law allows all workers to take part, at any appropriate time, in the activities of a trade union of which they are members.
+The law does not provide for the right to strike, although the constitution provides for the freedoms of peaceful assembly and association.
 The law prohibits antiunion discrimination and provides for the Industrial Disputes Tribunal (IDT) to reinstate a worker for unjustified dismissal.
 The law makes it a criminal offense to prevent or deter a worker from exercising the right to participate in trade union activities or to dismiss, penalize, or otherwise discriminate against a worker for exercising these rights.

 The law mandates that in the case of doubt or dispute as to whether workers may exercise bargaining rights, the labor and social security minister must conduct a secret ballot requiring that a majority of workers vote.
 If two or more unions each represent less than 30 percent of workers eligible to vote, the minister grants joint bargaining rights to each of those unions.

-The government did not effectively enforce the law.
-Firms and other large employers continued to be able to appeal and delay resolution of their cases for years.
+The government enforced the law in most cases, but burdensome legal procedures allowed firms and other large employers to appeal and delay resolution of their cases for years.
 While cases should by law be resolved within 21 days, the tribunal took several months to decide most cases.
-Some cases took longer to resolve due to the complexity of the dispute or delays requested by involved parties.
-IDT decisions are formal and binding unless challenged specifically on a point of law.
-Parties may apply for judicial review by the Supreme Court.
-Penalties were marginally sufficient to deter violations, but large firms allegedly used their influence on the court and the government to shape decisions.
+Parties could apply for judicial review by the Supreme Court.
+Penalties were commensurate with similar violations, but large firms allegedly used their influence on the court and government to shape decisions.

-The government generally respected freedom of association and the right to collective bargaining.
+The government generally respected freedom of association and the right to collective bargaining in the formal sector except in export processing zones.
 Worker organizations operated without interference, although the government maintained the right to monitor their activities.
 While employers generally respected the law prohibiting antiunion discrimination, some labor unions reported that private-sector workers feared management retaliation against unionization.
-It was not uncommon for private-sector employers to dismiss union workers and rehire them as contractors.
+For example, it was not uncommon for private-sector employers to dismiss union workers and rehire them as contractors with fewer worker protections.

 b.
 Prohibition of Forced or Compulsory Labor